dice-group/Benchmarking-KE/README.md

 ```

 Config files for each KE can be found in /hparams and others KE are placed in /baselines.
-An example of python code use to run can be found in /examples folder.
+Some examples of python code used to run each KE are found in /examples folder.

 #### Evaluating KE methods